 A career change is never an easy thing.
 Setting off on your own to build the business and life you’ve always dreamed of can be downright frightening.

-Congratulations for having the courage to make this decision.
+Congratulations on having the courage to make this decision.
 You’ve got a long road ahead of you, so you must ensure the first steps you take are the right ones.
 And you just might be surprised what you can accomplish in a year.

-Article written by Marietta
+Article written by guest contributor Marietta

 Have a money question you’d like answered?
 Submit it here.